ceph/teuthology/docs/README.rst

 When testing, it is common to group many `jobs` together to form a `test run`.

-If you are new to teuthology and simply want to run existing tests, check out :ref:`intro_testers`
+If you are new to teuthology and simply want to run existing tests, check out: `intro_testers`_

+.. _intro_testers: ./intro_testers.rst

 Provided Utilities